k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 The Discovery Pipeline window enables the user to refine the default configuration per the project's requirements.

-A rule should be attached to a data platform, along with several others parameters that may become mandatory, based on conditions.
+A rule should be attached to a data platform, along with several other parameters that may become mandatory, based on conditions.
 Mandatory and optional parameters of each rule type are described further in this article.

 #### How Do I Create a Rule?